SectumPsempra/GSoC_Task/README.md

 # GSoC_Task
 Task's Readme Page

-The .dat files downloaded from the internet is processed using preProcess.py to generate a DST_DATA.csv file, which contains the data as per the format shown here [a link](http://wdc.kugi.kyoto-u.ac.jp/dstae/format/dstformat.html)
+The .dat files downloaded from the internet is processed using preProcess.py to generate a DST_DATA.csv file, which contains the data as per the format shown here [format](http://wdc.kugi.kyoto-u.ac.jp/dstae/format/dstformat.html)

 ## Step - 1 =>